MartijnZuijderduijn/HelmWorkshop/README.md

 ## Creating a Helm chart
 Let's start exploring helm!

-We will be using [Kubernetes For Everyone](https://github.com/Wesbest/KubernetesForEveryone) course as an example of an application we want to deploy for different environments.

 Create a new helm chart by running the following command:
 ```sh
 $ helm create k8sdemo